nginxinc/nginx-supportpkg-for-k8s/README.md

-# kubectl-kic-supportpkg
+# nginx-k8s-supportpkg

-A kubectl plugin designed to collect diagnostics information on the designated namespaces.
+A kubectl plugin designed to collect NIC diagnostics information on the designated namespaces.

 ## Features